suhas004/DeepVision-OCR-Transformers/README.md

 #### 🤝 Contributing
 Contributions are welcome!
 If you find a bug, want to suggest a feature, or improve documentation, feel free to submit an issue or a pull request.
 This project is currently under development.
-Please expect some bugs as we actively work on adding features and making improvements.
+Please expect some bugs as I actively work on adding features and making improvements.

 #### 📜 License
 This project is licensed under the MIT License.